blad/computerscience.io/posts/2013-12-09-Graph-Seach-Algorithms.markdown

 ## Introduction
 A graph and a tree are simply two representations of a data-structure that we can consider as part of a problem.
-Some of the most common problems that we are looking to solve that utilize these strucutres are shortest-path, least number of hops, and even decision problems.
-In this post we will be looking at how we can search a graph data strucure to get to a known goal node.
+Some of the most common problems that we are looking to solve that utilize these structures are shortest-path, least number of hops, and even decision problems.
+In this post we will be looking at how we can search a graph data structure to get to a known goal node.

 ## Graph And Tree Search

-In Peter Norvig\'s book, *Artificial Intelligence a Modern Approach*, Norvig makes a distinction between two types of searchin algorithms, one he calls `Tree Search` and the other `Graph Search`, where both algorithms work on graphs and trees, regardless of their names.
+In Peter Norvig\'s book, *Artificial Intelligence a Modern Approach*, Norvig makes a distinction between two types of search in algorithms, one he calls `Tree Search` and the other `Graph Search`, where both algorithms work on graphs and trees, regardless of their names.

 The distinction in these two algorithms comes in the fact that `Tree Search` is simply